 Sedgwick County and its PBC have issued debt for various large projects including adult and juvenile detention facilities, roads and bridges, courthouse improvements, a juvenile court building, a public safety center, Exploration Place, the National Center for Aviation Training, the Law Enforcement Training Facility (LETC), and the Ronald Reagan Building.
-The debt for these projects, in addition to special assessment debt, leaves the County with total outstanding direct debt of \$76.8 million as of June 30, 2021.
+The debt for these projects, in addition to special assessment debt, leaves the County with total outstanding direct debt of \$76.8 million as of November 30, 2021.
+As illustrated in the County's most recent Comprehensive Annual Financial Report, the County's debt is at 12.4 percent of the legal debt margin as set by State statute.
+Debt levels remain moderate, with some projected growth in the five-year forecast; however, significant debt is also retiring in the same timeframe, which significantly offsets the increases.
+The County does not anticipate any interference with current operations based on existing or anticipated debt service.